 AJ Leto is a leader who elevates leaders.
 As a success coach and corporate consultant, AJ supports his powerhouse clients in creating maximum results and reaching their optimal potential.

 A problem-solver and innovator, AJ has worked with civic leaders and top executives at renowned companies and nonprofit organizations including The Hanover Insurance Group, the VNA Care Network and Hospice (Visiting Nurses), Fallon Health, CVS Health, and several universities.
 AJ also helps entrepreneurs kick-start their dreams by providing a blueprint for their best life and business.

 AJ is the President of the Board of Directors of the No Evil Project, Inc and Center Director at the Boston Breakthrough Academy.
-He works closely with teens in leadership training, individuals personal development and career change and small to large corporations improving the lives of their team members.
+He works closely with all ages in leadership training, individual personal development, career change, and with small to large corporations improving the lives of their team members and their clientele/membership.

-An indefatigable learner and investigator, when AJ isn’t creating leaders who live vision-based lives you can find him celebrating life with music ministers around central MA, singing with the Salisbury Singers and officiating the nuptials of your loved ones.
+An indefatigable learner and investigator, when AJ isn’t creating successful leaders who live vision-based lives you can find him celebrating life with music ministers around central MA, singing with the Salisbury Singers and officiating the nuptials of your loved ones.

 I’ve always been among the leaders, even as far back as first grade...